iiasa/MIND_STEP/README.md

 ### Getting started

 To start, it is important to realize that the purposes of the Subversion server (hosting [version control](https://en.wikipedia.org/wiki/Version_control) repositories) and Jenkins server (running test/CI/CD [pipelines](https://www.jenkins.io/solutions/pipeline/)) are also covered by GitLab.
-It is just that GitLab hosts Git instead of Subversion repositories and has [a different way](https://docs.gitlab.com/ee/ci/quick_start/) of setting up pipelines.
+It is just that GitLab hosts [Git](https://git-scm.com/) instead of Subversion repositories and has [a different way](https://docs.gitlab.com/ee/ci/quick_start/) of setting up pipelines.
 In addition, GitLab offers further features that are absent from Subversion + Jenkins: making a repository [public](https://docs.gitlab.com/ee/public_access/public_access.html), custom [wikis](https://docs.gitlab.com/ee/user/project/wiki), [issue tracking](https://docs.gitlab.com/ee/user/project/issues/), and more.
 Which combination of services to pick depends on your wants and needs:

 - If you want a Git repostiory, use GitLab
 - If you want a Subversion repository, use the Subversion server.
 - If you want to use GitLab pipelines, storing code in a GitLab Git repository makes life easiest.
 - If you need to test code in a GitLab Git repository, it is easiest to use a GitLab pipeline, but Jenkins can be made to work as well.
 - If you need to test code in a Subversion repository, use Jenkins.
+- If you need to make code or data public, use GitLab.
 - ...

 So what kind of repository should you want?
 You may be familiar with the very user friendly TortoiseSVN Subversion client and therefore believe that you should use a Subversion repository.
 However, it is important to realize that Subversion is quite basic: it supports only a simple centralized workflow.
 Git is more modern and scalable by virtue of a distributed architecture that supports advanced workflows.
 See [this chapter](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) in the online Git SCM book to learn more about workflows.
 Particularly when collaborating accross teams or organizations do advanced workflows become necessary.